 Tigit Jon uses the ForceField Pro Tube to protect from crashes and road burn.
-To protect both himself and the Pro-tube from the outside world elements Tigit Jon will use a long sleeve motocross T-shirt.
+To protect both himself and the Pro-tube from the outside world elements, Tigit Jon will use a long sleeve motocross T-shirt.
 Motocross T-shirts are incredibly lightweight and breathable.
-Great for the hot temperatures and also great for quickly drying when they get wet.
+They are great for hot temperatures and also quick drying when they get wet.

 When in Vietnam, cover up at all costs.
 This saves on suncream and saves on sunburns.

 Covering your bottom half is easier said than done.
 Traditional armored ADV gear is hot, heavy, and expensive.
 Protected jeans or just jeans in general, are hot and useless in the wet.
 Shorts should be a no go for everyone.
 Don’t drive a motorbike in shorts and a T-shirt.

 If you don’t want to spend money on extra gear, wear any long trousers.
 Jeans are the best, but basically, anything you decide.
 However, any household gear combined with the Pro Tube can resist tarmac abrasion.

 There is no avoiding wet feet.
-All brands of “waterproof” motorbike boot fail and basically, wet feet are a guarantee.
+All brands of “waterproof” motorbike boots fail, wet feet are a guarantee.
 If using trainers, then just carry several socks.

-If you have a set of motorbike boots then long socks are a good idea.
+Long socks are a good idea if you have a set of motorbike boots.
 Tigit carries motocross socks which are breathable and offer protection from the rub of a motorbike boot.

-The locals will use plastic bags over their shoes when it gets wet..
-This is actually a great solution that really works.
+The locals will use plastic bags over their shoes when it gets wet This is a great solution.
 The major downside is that plastic bags are not breathable so your feet get hot quickly.
 It also looks weird, but maybe that is part of the journey!

 Here’s a group of four riders from New Zealand on some good looking Honda 150s.
 These kiwis from their sparsely populated island are about to see more traffic than they have in their lives!

 ECE (European certified) LS2 road helmets Please request rental in advance.

 Jacket, Knee and Elbow Protectors Rentals